Shamokin man who allegedly used sword to kill a woman will appear in court June 21

 SHAMOKIN — A preliminary hearing for a 21-year-old Shamokin man accused of stabbing to death a 43-year-old woman with a sword in the city in April will be held on June 21.

-Corey Quincy, who faces homicide charges, is accused by city police of the killing of Rhonda Pearce during an altercation allegedly over drugs at Quincy's Vine Street home, will appear before Shamokin District Judge John Gembic.
+Corey Quincy faces homicide charges in the killing of Rhonda Pearce during an altercation allegedly over drugs at Quincy’s Vine Street home.
+Quincy will appear before Shamokin District Judge John Gembic.

 The hearing has been continued since Quincy was arrested on April 8 when he allegedly admitted to the murder, according to police.